kylejgillett/sounderpy/joss-paper/paper.md

 Carolina at Charlotte), Brian Rakoczy (Ohio State University), Daryl Herzmann (Iowa State University), Amelia R.H.
 Urquhart (University of Oklahoma), Ryan Vandersmith, and many others.

-This project also extends its graditude to the researchers, institutions, and individuals who have utilized SounderPy in their work and publications, driving its growth and application within the meteorological community.
+This project also extends its gratitude to the researchers, institutions, and individuals who have utilized SounderPy in their work and publications, driving its growth and application within the meteorological community.